leocornus/easy-git/docs/wp_gitweb_Git_Repo_Mangement.rst

 :Label: the repository label
 :Path: Full absolute path to the repository.
 :Contributors: a list of user who have access to this repository.
+:Tool: the column to hold convenient ''edit'' and ''delete'' links.

 Both **Label** and **Path** columns are sortable.

-There will 2 forms for:
+There will be only one form for:

 - add Git repository
-- edit a Git reposityr, including add user to a Git repository
+- edit a Git reposityr,
+  including add user to a Git repository

+The `jQuery UI Autocomplete Multiple Values`_ will be use to add congributors to a Git repository.

 PHP Functions
 -------------